mlinderm/deca/README.md

 To run the AWS workflow, the user will additionally need to follow the AWS setup instructions.

+*Note:* Support is currently limited to Python 2.
+Python 3 support is forthcoming.

 ### Installing the DECA Workflows

 Once Toil has been installed, the user will need to download and install the